evelynharthbrooke/Taliyah/README.md

 # Ellie, a bot for Discord

-This is the official GitHub repository for Ellie, a bot for Discord written using JavaScript and Node.js.
+This is the official GitHub repository for Ellie, a bot for Discord written using TypeScript and Node.js.
 This is my first full blown attempt at creating a proper Discord bot, and if any issues occur, please file them on either GitLab or GitHub and I will make sure that I take a look at them as soon as I can.